-SCOR built on its experience managing HUD Community Development Block Grant - Disaster Recovery (CDBG-DR) housing recovery operations for socially vulnerable citizens by including equitable outcomes in its Stormwater Infrastructure Program

-(ASIP) project selections.
-The Flooding Exposure and Social Vulnerability Map, as demonstrated in Figure 10 (below) visualizes data on the location of underresourced and at-risk communities in the state and overlays it with data on the location and severity of flooding risk.
-To lessen the impact that future floods have on poorer communities, SCOR's scoring criteria for awarding ASIP projects emphasizes the relative share of low-to-moderate income (LMI) individuals served (see the "City of Conway - McKeithan Watershed Stormwater Improvements" Project Spotlight above as an example of a project serving LMI individuals).
+SCOR built on its experience managing HUD Community Development Block Grant - Disaster Recovery (CDBG-DR) housing recovery operations for socially vulnerable citizens by including equitable outcomes in its Stormwater Infrastructure Program (ASIP) project selections.
+The Flooding Exposure and Social Vulnerability Map (Figure 16) visualizes data on the location of under-resourced and at-risk communities in the state and overlays it with data on the location and severity of flooding risk.
+To lessen the impact that future floods have on poorer communities, SCOR's scoring criteria for awarding ASIP projects emphasizes the relative share of low-to-moderate income (LMI) individuals served (see the "Town of Nichols - Nature Based Stormwater Park (Battle Park)" Project Spotlight above as an example of a project serving LMI individuals).
 The focus on LMI ensures that, in addition to standard benefit-cost analysis, SLFRF resources are allocated to those most in need.
 Flooding poses an immense danger to citizens' health and wellbeing, particularly to under-resourced communities more vulnerable to flood events.
 By incorporating social vulnerability data in program design and emphasizing LMI in project selection, SCOR can most effectively meet its goals of increasing resilience to disasters and reducing or eliminating the long-term risk of loss of life, injury, damage to and loss of property, and suffering and hardship.

-Figure 10 - Flooding Exposure and Social Vulnerability Map
+Figure 16 - Flooding Exposure and Social Vulnerability Map